How creating a memorable user experience leads to loyalty

-The future of the web is moving beyond static, one-size-fits-all web pages (add link to websites vs. web apps piece) to dynamic web applications that are tailored to each specific visitor.
+The future of the web is moving beyond static, one-size-fits-all web pages to dynamic web applications that are tailored to each specific visitor.
 Personalized service allows the buyer to feel like they’re doing business with a human, not a company.

 What does that mean for the companies who invested in an application that provides a better customer experience?
 Happy customers buy more, at a higher frequency, and most importantly, they tell their friends.
 (On the flip side, angry customers also tell their friends, and they often do it across multiple online platforms.)

 Trends in mobile, social media and web have trained customers to expect personalization in their transactions.
 Amazon and Netflix have both taken advantage of this technology, tracking customer preferences and history to allow for personalized experiences that extend beyond when the user closes the browser or the app.